 The data for the empirical investigation comes from the National Institutional Ranking Framework (NIRF) ranking of management institutes in India in 2018.
 Top 50 management institutes were ranked under the category of Research and Professional Practice (RPC).
 Research and Professional Practice has three components: Combined metric for Publications (PU), Combined metric for Quality of Publications (QP), Footprint of Projects, Professional Practice, and Executive Development Programs (FPPP).
-For this study, data for combined metric for Publications (QP) was considered since these are the two components of research output (Chaurasia & Chavan, 2014), (Gonzalez-Brambila & Veloso, 2007), (Pastor et al., 2015), (Hirsch, 2010), (Bornmann et al., 2010).
+For this study, data for combined metric for Publications (PU) and combined metric for Quality of Publications (QP) was considered since these are the two components of research output (Chaurasia & Chavan, 2014), (Gonzalez-Brambila & Veloso, 2007), (Pastor et al., 2015), (Hirsch, 2010), (Bornmann et al., 2010).